DFV Disability Plan

 As part of the plan, the Queensland Government has committed to:

-- design and implement an inclusive and accessible communication and engagement response to raise awareness in relation to people with disability impacted by DFV and their human rights;
+- implementing the communication and engagement strategy to raise awareness in relation to people with disability impacted by DFV and their human rights;

 What difference will we make?

-Expected outcomes from the DFV Disability Action Plan include:
+Expected outcomes from the DFV Disability Plan include:

 - Awareness is raised in Queenslanders of the additional risks and impact of DFV for people with disability and services available;